How to have your say

 Tell us if you want to present your objection in person

-We’ll publish objections
+We’ll publish counter-objections

 We won’t publish your contact details.
 Keep your contact details separate from the main body of your submission to help us avoid publishing them.

-What to include in your objection
+What to include in your counter-objection

 Electorates must have a similar number of people to make sure they have equal representation.
 An electorate cannot vary more or less than 5% from the population quota.